MariaEduardaMaldonado/versionamento-da-atividade-linux/README.md

 Trust relationship between VMs established.

-Changes to /root/.ssh directory. "authorized_keys" file created on both machines to store the keys.
+Changes to the /root/.ssh directory. "authorized_keys" file created on both machines to store the keys.

 Snapshot Files: